abarker/dir-alias/README.rst

 * Exports the function and variable so they can be used in shell scripts.

-* Allows the use of previously-defined directory-aliases variables in the definition of new ones.
+* Allows the use of previously-defined directory-alias variables in the definition of new ones.

 Usage